tiangolo/uwsgi-nginx-flask-docker/README.md

 Remember that you should use this only for debugging and development, for deployment in production you shouldn't mount volumes and you should let Supervisord start and let it start uWSGI and Nginx (which is what happens by default).

-An alternative for these last steps to work when you don't have a package but just a flat structure with single files (modules), your Python Flask code could have that section with:
+An alternative for these last steps to work when you don't have a package, but just a flat structure with single files (modules), your Python Flask code could have that section with:

 ```python
 if __name__ == "__main__":